Fastrack-Dealernet/Coding-Quiz/README.md

 - 4 - scissors

 and deduce an algorithm to determine the winner, you or the computer!
-(**BIG HINT** modulus arithmatic)
+(**BIG HINT** modulus arithmetic)

 Build a method nameToNumber(name) that converts the string name into a number between 0 and 4 as described above.
 This function should use a sequence of process controls of your choice.
-You can use conditions of the form name == 'paper', etc. to distinguish the cases, switch/case constructs or positional arithmatic. your choice.
+You can use conditions of the form name == 'paper', etc. to distinguish the cases, switch/case constructs or positional arithmetic. your choice.

 Your code should also include a final clause that catches cases when name does not match any of the five correct input strings and prints an appropriate error message.